A Novel pan-TB Regimen Targeting Both Host and Microbe

 Stellenbosch University is amongst South Africa's leading tertiary research institutions.
 Its Division of Molecular Biology and Human Genetics will perform MTB whole genome sequencing for this project.

 Sequella is a clinical-stage pharma company that develops new and better antibiotics to address drug resistant bacterial, fungal, and parasitic infections.

-This project RIA2019AMR-2647 is part of the EDCTP2 programme of of the European Union.
+This project [RIA2019AMR-2647] is part of the EDCTP2 Programme supported by the European Union.